Skip to main content

 Multi-word tokens (e.g., 1-2 del)pub.layers.defs#tokenRefSequenceMulti-word token ranges are represented as a tokenRefSequence with tokenIndexes covering the component tokens.
 The surface form and span of the multi-word token are stored in features.

-Empty nodes (e.g., 2.1)pub.layers.annotation#annotation with featuresEmpty nodes in enhanced UD are represented as annotations (not tokens) in the enhanced dependency layer, with features indicating they are empty/null nodes.
+Empty nodes (e.g., 2.1)pub.layers.annotation.defs#annotation with featuresEmpty nodes in enhanced UD are represented as annotations (not tokens) in the enhanced dependency layer, with features indicating they are empty/null nodes.
 Their position is tracked via decimal indices stored in features.

 CoNLL-2003 (NER)